Montreal-Quakers/website/_pages/qc.md

 If this will be your first time at a Quaker Meeting, you may want to read [this information](/about) about what to expect.
 #### Old Québec
-All Saints Chapel située au [31 rue des Jardins dans le vieux Québec](https://maps.app.goo.gl/NNHaVfcmDpb2o5oo6){: rel="noopener" target="_blank"} (the building in the courtyard of the Holy Trinity Anglican Cathedral in Old Québec).
+All Saints Chapel located at [31 rue des Jardins dans le vieux Québec](https://maps.app.goo.gl/NNHaVfcmDpb2o5oo6){: rel="noopener" target="_blank"} (the building in the courtyard of the Holy Trinity Anglican Cathedral in Old Québec).

 ![Chapel door](/assets/images/QC_chapel_door.avif)